ubarsc/ubarsc.github.io/_posts/2025-12-11-pyshepseg-intro.markdown

 What happens if you have an image that is larger than can be fitted into memory?
 That's where the [pyshepseg.tiling.doTiledShepherdSegmentation](https://www.pyshepseg.org/en/latest/pyshepseg_tiling.html#pyshepseg.tiling.doTiledShepherdSegmentation) function comes in.
-It is similar to `pyshepseg.shepseg.doShepherdSegmentation` but handles splitting the image into tiles, processing them and stictching the result together.
+It is similar to `pyshepseg.shepseg.doShepherdSegmentation` but handles splitting the image into tiles, processing them and stitching the result together.
 Here is an example of processing the same image:

 ```python